Pet microchip scanners

 What are universal (forward back reading) scanners?

 Forward-reading scanners only detect 134.2 kHz (ISO standard) microchips, but will not detect 125 kHz or 128 kHz (non-ISO standard) microchips.
-Universal scanners also called forward- and backward-reading scanners, do not detect all microchip frequencies.
+Universal scanners also called forward- and backward-reading scanners.

 Who will be able to use the Peeva scanner device?